KaitodotWav/SchwiInfo/Help.md

 ex: `sauce https://images.plurk.com/32B15UXxymfSMwKGTObY5e.jpg`

 -- pictures : search title/sources using uploaded picture/clips

+-- reply : you can reply to the picture with this command

 "sends results depends on how many pictures/clips has been sent"